ckt1031/obsidian-tinypng-plugin/README.md

 # Obsidian TingPNG Plugin

+This streamlines Obsidian workflows by integrating TinyPNG's image compression service.

 **Note: This is NOT an official plugin from the TingPNG team.
 It is a community plugin.**

 ## Installation